Mobile Blog Overview Mobile Blog Overview

 Find Out Now >

-Medical malpractice is a scary thought for everyone in healthcare, including both providers and patients.
-Healthcare providers fear being accused of medical malpractice because of the legal, ethical, and psychological impact it can have, while patients fear being victims of medical malpractice because of the devastating outcomes it can have on their health.
+Medical malpractice is scary for everyone in healthcare, including both providers and patients.
+Healthcare providers fear being accused of medical malpractice because of the legal, ethical, and psychological impact it can have.
+Meanwhile, patients fear being victims of medical malpractice because of the devastating outcomes it can have on their health.

 When malpractice occurs, doctors rarely admit that they made mistakes due to negligence.
-And on the flip side, patients sometimes refuse to file claims against their doctors because they don’t want to burden them with the stress and financial loss of a medical malpractice lawsuit.
-However, it rarely works out that way.
+On the flip side, patients sometimes refuse to file claims against their doctors for making a mistake because they don’t want to ruin their personal or professional relationship with them, especially if it’s a doctor they have known, liked, and trusted for many years.

-A study by the American Medical Association found that around 34% of doctors have had at least one medical liability lawsuit filed against them at some point during their careers.
-By age 55, the percentage increases to 50%.
+A 2023 study by the American Medical Association found that 31.2% of doctors reported at least one lawsuit had been filed against them at some point during their careers.
+Among doctors age 55 and older, the percentage increases to 46.8%.

-Because of the high likelihood that doctors will eventually get sued for medical malpractice, most choose to purchase or are required to purchase medical malpractice insurance policies by the hospitals and clinics where they work.
+Because doctors have a high risk of eventually getting sued for medical malpractice, most choose to purchase or are required to purchase medical malpractice insurance policies by the hospitals and clinics where they work.
 The cost of medical malpractice policies varies among providers, with surgeons often paying the highest premiums.

 While it’s true that doctors with medical malpractice policies often pay some or all of their premiums out of pocket, they usually don’t pay much, if anything, if they’re successfully sued for medical malpractice.